Avoid Gold Plating

 - High-Complexity Systems: In systems where thinking ahead can prevent larger issues down the line.

-- Unclear Requirements: When the requirements (or the problem to solve) are vaguely described or likely to change significantly in the short
+- Unclear Requirements: When the requirements (or the problem to solve) are vaguely described or likely to change significantly in the short term.

 Rationale